 In a number of Member States there is a lack of well targeted ALMP measures aimed at the long-term unemployed, vulnerable and disadvantaged groups.
 In some Member States the effects of ALMP activities are low as relatively many vacancies still co-exist with high long term unemployment.
 Part of this is caused by poor cooperation between the different levels of government involved in the management of the ALMPs with the responsibilities divided on several regional levels.
-For others, the reason is linked to inefficient Public Employment Services due to higher caseloads resulting from influx of clients, budgetary cuts and downsizing of PES, deficits in skilled staff, lack of training, inadequate types of expenditure paid by the ALMP or insufficient focus on more cost-effective measures.
+For others, the reason is linked to the limitations of Public Employment Services in coping with increased caseloads resulting from a higher inflow of clients.

+PES have to simultaneously confront i) budgetary restrictions and downsizing, ii) deficits on several fronts such as shortages of skilled employment advisers and staff training, iii) inadequate design of ALMP expenditure when it comes to priorities and targeting.
 Modernisation of the PES business and service model so to ensure that individualised support is available to all those that need is still insufficient.